inside.ewu.edu

 Note: incoming freshmen are expected to start both the Calculus and Physics series in their first year in order to finish the degree in four years.

-In order to ensure all EWU Electrical and Computer Engineering graduates meet EWU ABET accreditation requirements, all Electrical and Computer Engineering students are required to take EENG 320, EENG 330, EENG 360EENG 401 and EENG 490A/EENG 490B from EWU.
-Exceptions to this policy will be reviewed on a case by case basis by the Electrical and Computer Engineering curriculum review (ECECR) committee to ensure the student has successfully met the EWU ABET performance indicators required for each course.
+In order to ensure all EWU Electrical and Computer Engineering graduates meet EWU ABET accreditation outcomes, students are required to take EENG 320, EENG 330, EENG 360EENG 401 and EENG 490A/EENG 490B from EWU.
+Exceptions to this policy will be reviewed on a case-by-case basis by the Electrical and Computer Engineering curriculum review (ECECR) committee to ensure the student has successfully met the EWU ABET performance indicators required for each course.

 Note: Not all engineering software runs on Mac OS.
 If you are planning on studying Electrical and Computer Engineering, we recommend a machine that will run electrical and computer engineering software—contact the department for suggestions.